azavea/raster-vision/docs/cli.rst

 .. _cli:

 Command Line Interface
 =======================

 .. currentmodule:: rastervision

-The Raster Vision command line utiliy, ``rastervision`` is installed with a ``pip install`` of rastervision.
-It consists of subcommands, with some top level options:
+The Raster Vision command line utility, ``rastervision``, is installed with a ``pip install`` of ``rastervision``, which is installed by default in the :ref:`docker containers`.
+It has subcommands, with some top level options:

 .. command-output:: rastervision --help

 Commands
 --------